danilodelfio/angular2-routing/README.md

-# Angular 2 Starter
+# Angular 2 Routing

-The simplest starter kit you can find.
-Not trying to overcomplicate things, just get up and running with Angular 2.
+This project is for having a starting point for AngularJS 2 and Typescript and with the routing system in a simple way.

-All the essentials.
-None of the extras.
 Takes a lot of cues from the Angular [quickstart](https://angular.io/docs/ts/latest/quickstart.html).

-> This is a great starter for getting straight to the Angular 2 and not dealing with any of the setup.
+> This is a great starter for getting straight to the Angular 2 ant routing system

 ## About